FreesoSaiFared/codemine-all-forks/README.md

-# git-forks-analysis
+# codemine-all-forks

-Analyze forks network to find interesting forks, commits, file changes.
+GOAL Analyze forks network to find interesting forks, commits, file changes.
+Use LLMs to analyse the database.
+Integrate this functionality with VScode cline and other sourcecode analysis frameworks.

 ## Why build it?

+* At this moment it is impossible to get a reliable and complete description of what a fork adds and what code it contains.
+This means that it is likely that sometimes features get implemented twice, or that approaches are missed completely.
+The idea of downloading all forks of a project should become a standard feature of git, perhaps.

 * Frustration with navigation forks graph / network on GitHub
 * Too many forks with nothing interesting and noisy commits